skysheng7/ai_tools_playground/chapters/chapter_3_llm.md

 **Personal Experience**: I use Cursor's **bugbot feature** that automatically checks my newly edited code in Pull Requests (PRs).

-🐛 **Amazing Discovery**: The bugbot actually **spotted a bug that I did not catch after running 100 tests!**

-This is a perfect example of how AI can serve as an additional safety net - even when your code passes all tests, AI can still catch logical errors, edge cases, or potential issues that traditional testing might miss.
+🐛 The bugbot actually **spotted a bug that I did not catch after running 100+ tests!** This is a perfect example of how AI can serve as an additional safety net - even when your code passes all tests, AI can still catch logical errors, edge cases, or potential issues that traditional testing might miss.

-**Key Takeaway**: AI tools like bugbot don't replace good testing practices, but they add an extra layer of code review that can catch what humans and tests miss! 🛡️

 #### 5.1.2 🎥 Demo: System Prompts + GitHub Pages Tutorial

 **💡 What is a System Prompt?**
-A system prompt is like giving the AI a "personality" or "role" before it starts helping you.
-It's like telling someone "You are now a cooking teacher" before asking cooking questions!
+A system prompt is a piece of text that set context, define the agents' persona, and guide the agents' behaviours, before it starts helping you.
+It's like telling someone "You are now a cooking teacher, only allowed to answer questions related to cooking" before asking cooking questions!

 **Watch the Demo**: [System Prompt Guided Web Development](https://youtu.be/Nt_WPfcwYZA)